THE GRANT APPLICATION PROCESS

 2. From LOI to Grant Application

 After reviewing your LOI, we will either forward a link to the application form OR notify you that we are denying your request.
-If LOI or grant application is received after a cutoff date, it will be held over for the next Board meeting.
+If LOI or grant application is received after the respective deadline date, you must reapply for a future grant cycle.

 3. Grant Application

 Once the Foundation has invited you to apply, applicants should use the form which we forward to you via email link to insure you are completing the most current form.
 We do not accept applications by email.
 Please include two copies of the following items with the completed grant application: